The Best Length Rod for Kayak Fishing – 5 Tips!

 1. Your Rod Tip Should Reach the End of the Kayak

 One of the dangers of kayak fishing is the threat of being pulled over into the water.
-When a fish runs beneath your kayak from one side to the other, you need to quickly adjust your rod tip.
+You need to adjust your rod tip quickly when a fish runs beneath your kayak from one side to the other.

 The best way to fight a fish is with your rod tip pointing to the front of the kayak.
 In this manner, you’ll have leverage on the fish.
 Your kayak is more stable from bow to stern than it is from side to side!